w3c/wai-curricula/content/designer/multimedia-and-animations.md

 Optional ideas to assess knowledge:

 * Portfolio &mdash; Students include accessible video and audio contents on a website.
-Assess how students understand the accessibility requirements of video and audio content, including descriptions, captions, transcripts, and sign language.
+Assess how students understand the accessibility requirements of video and audio content, including description, captions, transcripts, and sign language.

 ## Teaching Resources